kalpanagarg9224/Femi/README.md

 # Femi
 Femi is a soil type detector and crop suggester that aims to promote sustainable agriculture.
+A technological solution to detect which crop is suitable and most fruitful for your soil type.
+This project predicts crop based on soil type.

-Tech Stack
+# Tech Stack
 Front-end: HTML, CSS, JavaScript
 Back-end: Flask
 ML: Keras, Tensorflow

-Target Audience
+# Target Audience
 Farmers, Gardening Enthusiasts

-Impact
+# Impact
 Femi aims to meet the 3 Sustainable Development Goals:

 SDG 2: Zero Hunger